 Mapping & Estimation of AGB and CS

-The prepared estimation map of AGB & CS as shown in figure (3) shows that the value of AGB & CS range from 0 to 233.45 & 0 to 109.72 t.ha-1 respectively.
-The average value of AGB & CS (including no vegetation area) for total study area were found 192.40 & 90.43 t.ha-1 respectively.
-Similarly, the average value of AGB & CS (excluding no vegetation area) for total study area were found 193.49 & 90.94 t.ha-1 respectively.
+The prepared estimation map of AGB & CS as shown in the figure (3) shows that the value of AGB & CS range from 0 to 233.45 & 0 to 109.72 t.ha-1 respectively.
+The average value of AGB & CS (including no vegetation area) for total study area wasfound 192.40 & 90.43 t.ha-1 respectively.
+Similarly, the average value of AGB & CS (excluding no vegetation area) for total study area was found 193.49 & 90.94 t.ha-1 respectively.
 A total of 23 pixels (0.23 ha) were found without vegetation/biomass.
 Figure (3) clears that most of the AGB & CS of forest is within the class range of 176.21 to 233.45 t.ha-1.

 Figure (3): Estimation map of above ground biomass (AGB) and carbon stock (CS)

-This research is carried out in small geographical area which caused for the selection of low number of sample plots.
-In order to reduce the estimation error & make wider application of research, very large sample size should be chosen.
-This is the matter of concern for upcoming researchers in the same scope of research field.
+This research is carried out in a small geographical area which caused for the selection of low number of sample plots.
+In order to reduce the estimation error & make wider application of research, a very large sample size should be chosen.
+This is the matter of concern for upcoming researchers in the same scope of the research field.

 Discussion

-All of the vegetation indices which were used as independent variable in regression models showed the positive correlation with AGB.
+All of the vegetation indices which were used as an independent variable in regression models showed the positive correlation with AGB.
 NLI & DVI showed the minimum value of correlation whereas NDVI and IPVI showed the maximum value of correlation and coefficient of determination.
-Quadratic regression model developed using two of the VIs i.e. NDVI (R² = 0.86, AIC = 161.13 & BIC = 164.69) & IPVI (R² = 0.85, AIC = 162.37 & BIC = 165.93) showed a good fit statistics & closer value to each other during the development of regression model which were yet to be validated.
+Quadratic regression model developed using two of the VIs i.e., NDVI (R² = 0.86, AIC = 161.13 & BIC = 164.69) & IPVI (R² = 0.85, AIC = 162.37 & BIC = 165.93) showed a good fit statistics & closer value to each other during the development of regression model which were yet to be validated.
 Maximum value of R² and minimum value of AIC & BIC means VIs have justified the value of AGB in good manner.
 Similarly, during the model development, [30] found that the quadratic regression model of ARVI (R² = 0.78, AIC = 313.78 & BIC = 320.85), NDVI (R² = 0.78, AIC = 313.60 & BIC = 320.65) & SAVI (R² = 0.78, AIC = 313.62 & BIC = 320.67) showed a good fit statistics & closer value to each other during the development of regression model which were yet to be validated.
 Model development of both study was done by parametric test but the fit statistics (R², AIC & BIC) for NDVI of [30] is slightly lower than our study.
-This may be due to the different geographical location of forest, differences in forest type & their reflectance value, differences in formula for the calculation of AGB.
+This may be due to the different geographical location of forest, differences in forest type & their reflectance value, differences in the formula for the calculation of AGB.
 Similarly, [55] used Sentinel-2 to obtain an R² value of 0.79, 0.65, and 0.19 for NDI45, NDVI, and S2REP in Indonesian private forests which is contradictory to our findings.
 The red-edge region from the formula may have contributed to the NDI45 and S2REP's higher values of r and R2 than the value for NDVI.
 This region offers the sensor a great deal of possibilities for monitoring different vegetation features [25].
 Our study's findings are at odds with those of [56], they estimated the NDVI using optical image spectral bands and found a weak association with biomass (R2 of 0.29).
 This could be because of saturation problems in tropical forests.
 They used a combination of Landsat TM and ALOS, PALSAR data for biomass estimation in tropical forests.
-But, it is good, not to compare with other studies using various combination of RS & models to estimate the biomass as different methodology of estimating AGB differs the results.
+But, it is good, not to compare with other studies using various combination of RS & models to estimate the biomass as different methodologies of estimating AGB differs from the results.